ilwad123/Security-Data-analytics-project/README.md

 - **Question 7**: Compiles findings into a final narrative identifying the main suspect, supported by a timeline of correlated activities

 ---

+> This project was originally completed as part of a university assignment (Security Data Analytics module).
+It has been extended and formatted for portfolio presentation.